yeriepiscesa/cf7-send-wa/README.md

 - Download the stable version at https://solusipress.com/download/contact-form-7-send-to-whatsapp/
 - See the demo https://bisnisdemo.solusipress.com/contact-form-7-to-wa-test/

+## Relase 0.8.1
+- Add: Option to disable redirect after WooCommerce checkout/order.
+- Add: Shortcode [cf7sendwa-received-link] and [cf7sendwa-payment-link] to be used in success message.

 ## Relase 0.8.0
 - Add: Save WooCommerce order for logged in customer.
 - Add: Option to redirect ( thank you or payment page ) after send WooCommerce order.